While you're on maternity leave

 - what type of work you'll do on the days

 - how much you'll be paid for the work

-It still counts as a full KIT day even if you only work part of it (for example a half day).
+It still counts as a full keeping in touch day even if you only work part of it, for example a half day.

-If you work more than 10 KIT days, your maternity leave and pay automatically end by law.
+If you work more than 10 keeping in touch days, your maternity leave and pay automatically end by law.

 It's against discrimination law for your employer to make you redundant just because you're pregnant or on maternity leave.